awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

 ## Create a Trigger for the Lambda Function in an AWS CodeCommit Repository \(Console\)<a name="how-to-notify-lam-console"></a>

-After you have created the Lambda function, you can create a trigger in AWS CodeCommit that will run the function in response to the repository events you specify\.
+After you have created the Lambda function, you can create a trigger in AWS CodeCommit that runs the function in response to the repository events you specify\.

 **Note**
 Before you can successfully test or run the trigger for the example, you must configure the policies that allow AWS CodeCommit to invoke the function and the Lambda function to get information about the repository\.
 For more information, see [To allow AWS CodeCommit to run a Lambda function](#how-to-notify-lambda-create-function-perm)\.

-**To create a trigger for a Lambda function in the AWS CodeCommit console**
+**To create a trigger for a Lambda function**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. From the list of repositories, choose the repository where you want to create triggers for repository events\.
+1. In **Repositories**, choose the repository where you want to create triggers for repository events\.

 1. In the navigation pane for the repository, choose **Settings**\.
 In **Settings**, choose **Triggers**\.

 1. Choose **Create trigger**\.

+   If this feature does not appear available in the new console experience, choose the navigation bar option **Return to the old experience**\.

-1. In the **Create trigger** pane, do the following:
+1. In **Create trigger**, do the following:
-   + In **Trigger name**, type a name for the trigger \(for example, *MyLambdaFunctionTrigger*\)\.
+   + In **Trigger name**, enter a name for the trigger \(for example, *MyLambdaFunctionTrigger*\)\.
-   + In **Events**, choose the repository events that will trigger the Lambda function\.
+   + In **Events**, choose the repository events that trigger the Lambda function\.

      If you choose **All repository events**, you cannot choose any other events\.
 If you want to choose a subset of events, clear **All repository events**, and then choose the events you want from the list\.
 For example, if you want the trigger to run only when a user creates a tag or a branch in the AWS CodeCommit repository, remove **All repository events**, and then choose **Create branch or tag**\.
    + If you want the trigger to apply to all branches of the repository, in **Branches**, choose **All branches**\.
 Otherwise, choose **Specific branches**\.
-The default branch for the repository will be added by default\.
+The default branch for the repository is added by default\.
 You can keep or delete this branch from the list\.
-Choose up to ten branch names from the list of repository branches\.
+Choose up to 10 branch names from the list of repository branches\.
    + In **Send to**, choose **AWS Lambda**\.
-   + In **Lambda function ARN**, choose the function name from the list, or choose **Add an AWS Lambda function ARN** and then type the ARN for the function\.
+   + In **Lambda function ARN**, choose the function name from the list, or choose **Add an AWS Lambda function ARN** and then enter the ARN for the function\.
-   + In **Custom data**, optionally provide information you want included in the Lambda function \(for example, the name of the IRC channel used by developers to discuss development in the repository\)\.
+   + In **Custom data**, optionally enter information you want included in the Lambda function \(for example, the name of the IRC channel used by developers to discuss development in the repository\)\.
 This field is a string\.
 It cannot be used to pass any dynamic parameters\.

 1. Optionally, choose **Test trigger**\.
-This option will attempt to invoke the function with sample data about your repository, including the most recent commit ID for the repository\. \(If no commit history exists, sample values consisting of zeroes will be generated instead\.\) This will help you confirm you have correctly configured access between AWS CodeCommit and the Lambda function\.
+This option attempts to invoke the function with sample data about your repository, including the most recent commit ID for the repository\. \(If no commit history exists, sample values consisting of zeroes are generated instead\.\) This helps you confirm that you have correctly configured access between AWS CodeCommit and the Lambda function\.

 1. Choose **Create** to finish creating the trigger\.